BlauGroup/RNMC/GMC.md

 Sqlite is used for input, output, and checkpointing.
 Before running GMC two necessary .sqlite files must be generated - The Reaction Network Database and State Database.
 Examples of Python code used to generate these files are available in [Examples](./Examples.html).
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Reaction Network Database
-There are 2 tables in the reaction network database both of which **must be created and filled in by the user**:
+There are two tables in the reaction network database both of which **must be created and filled in by the user**:
 - <span style="color:#0066CC"> metadata </span> : This table consists of one line for the total number of species and reactions in the simulation.

 ```